d2iq-ps/d2iq-ps-kommander-catalog/README.md

-## This is a demo custom catalog repo for DKP 1.8.4 +
+## This is a demo custom catalog repo for DKP 2.1.1 +

 To add this to a project simply create a gitrepository resource as shown below to the given project

 ```
-export PROJECT=lacework
+export PROJECT=customcatalogdemo

 kubectl apply -f - <<EOF
 apiVersion: source.toolkit.fluxcd.io/v1beta1
 kind: GitRepository
 metadata:
-  name: lacework-project-repo
+  name: demo-project-repo
   namespace: ${PROJECT}
   labels:
     kommander.d2iq.io/gitapps-gitrepository-type: catalog